picosonic/bbc-fdc/README.md

 I've so far been able to read and extract data from several 3.5 inch disks including Archimedes Acorn ADFS S/M/L/D/E/F, MS-DOS, Amiga and Atari ST.

+For testing purposes I've run some disk images via a Gotek running the excellent [FlashFloppy](https://github.com/keirf/flashfloppy) by Keir Fraser into the Pi via BBC-FDC and got good results on several image formats.
+This also means I should be able to support cataloguing disk contents for more formats which I don't have physical media for.

 ![Top of board](/circuit/top.jpg?raw=true "Top of board")